-Cystic fibrosis is a genetic condition caused by a mutation in the cystic fibrosis transmembrane regulator (CFTR) gene.
+Cystic fibrosis is a genetic condition caused by mutations in the cystic fibrosis conductance transmembrane regulator (CFTR) gene.
 The mutation leads to the production of abnormal CFTR protein or no CFTR protein at all.
-This disrupts the flow of salts and water across cell membranes, causing a build-up of thick, sticky mucus in the lungs, kidneys, pancreas, and other organs.
+This disrupts the flow of salts and water across cell membranes, causing a buildup of thick, sticky mucus in the lungs, kidneys, pancreas, and other organs.
 The abnormal buildup of mucus is mainly responsible for the symptoms of CF.

 The most common bacteria associated with CF lung infections is Pseudomonas aeruginosa.
-Although usually treatable with antibiotics, P.aeruginosa have evolved, and there are strains that have become increasingly resistant to most antibiotics.
-Persistent infection with bacteria such as P.aeruginosa can lead to further inflammatory damage in the lungs.
+Although usually treatable with antibiotics, some strains of P. aeruginosa have evolved to become increasingly resistant to most antibiotics.
+Persistent infection with bacteria such as P. aeruginosa can lead to further inflammatory damage in the lungs.

-The thickened sticky mucus also can clog the airways in the lungs, hindering airflow and causing breathing problems and bronchitis (inflammation in the tubes that carry air to the lungs).
+Thickened sticky mucus can also clog the airways in the lungs, hindering airflow and causing breathing problems and bronchitis (inflammation in the tubes that carry air to the lungs).
 This can result in symptoms such as wheezing (shortness of breath) and a persistent cough.

 Blood flow through the arteries can be blocked in mucus-clogged lungs, causing an increase in blood pressure and resulting in pulmonary hypertension and further deteriorating lung function.
 High blood pressure also may lead to heart problems in the long term.

 As CF progresses, the risk of developing severe respiratory complications such as pneumothorax (collapsed lung) increases considerably.

 Sinusitis (inflammation of sinus cavities in the nose) is common in children with CF.